asfourco/marvel-api-ios-app/README.md

 3. Open MarvelAPIDemo.xcworkspace within Xcode to build, run, or test.

 ### Known issues
-1. Response data from marvel for api GET /v1/public/comics returns inconsistent data that contains duplicates
+1. Response data from marvel for api `GET /v1/public/comics` returns inconsistent data that contains overlapping duplicates.
+**Workaround:** before appending new set of returning data, look for overlapping duplicates before appending to the master list

 ---